 When choosing where to stay as a central location to explore from, we were lucky enough to have access to a lovely home on the alpine slopes of Mt.
 Washington, a mere five-minute walk from the chair lift to the top of the mountain, and a short 20 minute drive to Courtenay and the local beaches.
 In fact, the home we were staying in is only accessible by skis or cat in winter, and there were still large piles of snow all around when we arrived, making for an unforgettable experience for the two little ones!

 We quickly ventured up to the main lodge area, and were greeted with panoramic views all around, which reminds me now as I write, the drive up to the Mt.
 Washington ski area far beats any scenery you see on the ski to sky highway!
-As far as you could see, the Strait of Georgia twinkled in the sunlight, and we could clearly see our Savary with its high sandy cliffs, and the mainland coastal mountains beyond.
+As far as you could see, the Strait of Georgia twinkled in the sunlight, and we could clearly see gulf islands with high sandy cliffs, and the mainland coastal mountains beyond.
 To be quite honest, it’s the kind of scenery that makes you feel insignificant and small, and at the same time, so full of longing ,contentment and wonder that you feel you just might burst… or perhaps that’s just me. : )

 Many people may not know that over half the nordic trails on Mt.
 Washington resort are within the Strathcona National Park area, and anyone can easily access the Forbidden Plateau hiking areas at the bottom of the alpine.

 Without a doubt, this park is a must see for anyone wanting to access the wilderness in general, but in particular because it has a long network of boardwalk trails that are completely wheelchair accessible in the middle of nowhere,in some of the most pristine country I’ve ever been in throughout all of BC.
 Seriously.